jpmckinney/color-generator/README.md

     color2 = generator.create_hex
     # => "b3ffe0"

-If you prefer a decimal RGB value:
+If you want to make color generation repeatable, set a seed for the pseudorandom number generator:

-    generator = ColorGenerator.new saturation: 0.3, value: 1.0
+    generator = ColorGenerator.new saturation: 0.3, value: 1.0, seed: 12345

-    color = generator.create_rgb
+If you prefer a decimal RGB value, call `create_rgb` instead of `create_hex`.

 ## Acknowledgements